Optimism (op·ti·mism) definition: hopefulness and confidence about the future or the successful outcome of something.

 Echeveria gibbiflora’ Barbillion’ – Like the wattle of a turkey, and you instantly visualize this beautifully hideous succulent.
 They both are carunculated, a term that refers to a bumpy, fleshy growth that is beautifully hideous!
 Give plenty of light, yet water sparingly, this unique succulent piques the interest of even the most experienced gardener.

 Echeveria’ Blue Curls’ – With its frilly leaves in shades of pink and aqua, a single specimen of this succulent makes an exquisite statement in containers.
 Prevent water from accumulating within the rosette and remove dead leaves to increase plant vigor.

 Aloe hawthoroides – The commonplace aloe is updated with dozens of feathery bristles on each leaf.
 This highly touchable plant has a moderate growth habit that grows in any room of your home.

 Kalanchoe rhombopilosa – Who can resist a plant called “pies from heaven?”
 This kalanchoe is but one of the many strange and beautiful living things you’ll find at the garden center.
 The leaves are fuzzy, gray, and covered with brown streaking.
 Insignificant yellow flowers appear on stalks in the spring.
 Kalanchoes prefer growing in rooms with abundant light.

-2021 Succulents and indoor design ideas from Watters Pinterest Board.
-Directions and suggestions for indoor planting and fun with succulents.
+You can find more on 2023 Succulents and indoor design ideas from Watters Pinterest Board.
+Directions and suggestions for indoor planting and fun with succulents can be found there.